Marcia Marie Felger Harrold, East Palestine, Ohio

 Burial will follow at Mount Calvary Cemetery, Leetonia.

-In Lieu of flowers the family requests that donations in Marcia’s memory be made to Hospice of the Valley at 5190 Market St. Boardman, OH 44512.
+In lieu of flowers the family requests that donations in Marcia’s memory be made to Hospice of the Valley, 5190 Market Street, Boardman, OH 44512.

 A television tribute will air Wednesday, May 26 at the following approximate times: 7:10 a.m. on FOX, 12:22 p.m. on WKBN, 5:08 p.m. on MyYTV and 7:27 p.m. on WYTV.